Justinmemphis/portfolio-website/tracking.md

 Tracking File

+To-do:
+- complete form section at bottom - get form to work?
+- redo modals to have links - current MVP just has direct links

 02/03/23:
 - make links all to new tab (not same page)
 - resume PDF had bad title - change to generic title
+- link projects to live sites

 02/02/23:
 - added photo credit to bottom